About the Application

 |Decision Made||A decision has been reached for your application.
 You will receive a notification via mail with the details of the decision.|

-Domestic LLM and SJD applicants are reminded that applications for OGS and SSHRC scholarships are due in October or November of the year preceding enrolment.
-Please review the pages concerning financing your graduate education on both the Faculty of Law and SGS websites.
+Domestic LLM and SJD applicants are reminded that applications for the Ontario Graduate Scholarship (OGS) and Social Sciences and Humanities Research Council (SSHRC) scholarships are due in October or November of the year preceding enrolment.
+Please review the pages concerning financing your graduate education on both the Faculty of Law and School of Graduate Studies websites.